U.S. Congress Group Backs Ally Australia Against China Trade Threats

 A bipartisan U.S. Congress group has slammed China for threatening punitive economic sanctions against Australia.
 The support follows Prime Minister Scott Morrison’s refusal to drop his call for an independent investigation into the origins of the global Chinese coronavirus pandemic.

 In a letter to Australia’s U.S. Ambassador Arthur Sinodinos released by the Sydney Morning Herald, the 27 senators and House of Representatives members said China had made “deeply disturbing” threats against long-term U.S. ally Australia for seeking an inquiry into the origins of the viral outbreak first identified in the southern Chinese city of Wuhan.
-The politcians said in part:
+The politicians said in part:

 This incident is part of a broader and concerning pattern from the Chinese government.